rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 20.11.2023 at 01:20)
+ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 20.11.2023 at 10:12)

-## At the moment, the project is not stable but it is working.
-Work on stability is in progress

 # How to use